 Signs of Possession Aggression in Dogs

-- Dog growls when a person or another animal approaches his food bowl.
+- The dog growls when a person or another animal approaches his food bowl.

-- Dog growls, snaps, or bites when someone tries to take away a toy or bone.
+- The dog growls, snaps, or bites when someone tries to take away a toy or bone.

-- Dog fights with other dogs over bones, toys, or food.
+- The dog fights with other dogs over bones, toys, or food.

-- Dog's body stiffens or shows other signs he may bite when people or other animals approach while he's eating or playing with a toy or bone.
+- The dog's body stiffens or shows other signs he may bite when people or other animals approach while he's eating or playing with a toy or bone.

 Degree of Dog Aggression

 Different dogs can display different degrees of aggression.
 Some dogs may only show aggression over one specific object and nothing else.
 For instance, some dogs may not care if people or other animals approach him while he's eating or playing with a toy, but snap or growl if someone approaches him while he's chewing on a pig's ear.
-Other dogs, however, may display aggression over anything he finds around the house: food, bones, toys, children's toys, tissues, and other random objects.
+Other dogs, however, may display aggression over anything he finds around the house.
+This can include food, bones, toys, children's toys, tissues, and other random objects.
 It may even your belongings, like shoes or items of clothing.

-There is also a difference in the way in which dog's display aggression.
-Some dogs never do more than curl a lip or give a small growl, while other dogs may give serious bites to someone who approaches while they eat.
+There is also a difference in the way in which dogs display aggression.
+Some dogs never do more than curl a lip or let out a small growl.
+Other dogs may give serious bites to someone who approaches while they eat.

 How to Deal With Possession Aggression in Dogs

 If the sign your dog exhibits is growling, be sure you are dealing with the growling properly.
 The worst thing you can do is to force your dog to give up the item he is protecting.
 You could get injured and your dog will learn nothing.
 Instead, teach your dog to trust you around his treasures.
 It's better to find a way to convince your dog that giving up the item means something good will happen.

 Edited by Jenna Stregowski, RVT